South Jersey Child Custody Lawyer

 Document Preparation – If appropriate, we will draft your motion for custody or change in parenting time.
 All motions prepared for the New Jersey Courts to review must be in writing.
 Based on the statutory requirements, I will advise you what to focus on, and you will provide me with the facts to draft a certification in support of your claim.
 Depending on the nature of your case, this can be between 3 and 15 pages of details relevant to your case.
 All accompanying exhibits that tend to support your certification will also be attached.
 Certifications from other parties including neighbors, teachers, clergy, psychologists, etc…, and their supporting documents may also be attached to your motion.

 Motion Hearing and Plenary Hearing – Motions hearings, depending on the Court’s docket or schedule) are typically scheduled 24-30 days after filing.
 In that hearing, the parties are expected to show up and provide answers to questions that the Judge may have after review of the parties written submissions.
 Most of the time, the Court will not consider anything that is not submitted in advance, in writing, per the Court’s rules.
 They day of the hearing is not a time to tell your story, but may be a time to argue your case if the Judge is “on the fence” or does not know in advance what to decide.
 The error that most client’s make is that they believe their opinions or perspective count for something.
 They believe they can influence the judge by telling him/her their side of the “story” or by stating that their opponent is a bad person.
 Judges rarely care about your opinion.
 They are interested in the facts of the case and who is more believable.
 The way that you gain the Judge’s trust is by presenting the matter in a clear and concise way and supporting your assertions with exhibits.
-That is the way that I win cases for our clients.
+That is the way that I win cases for our clients in Gloucester County, Camden County and beyond.